24 unconventional kettlebell exercises you didn’t know —until now!

 Kneeling Bent Press

 That’s me.
-This is currently one of my favourite unconventional exercises, as no one is gripping kettlebells like this, it’s frowned upon, it’s not normal, it’s not how kettlebell training works!
-Well, that’s exactly how I like it, going against the grain, doing things unconventional.
+This is currently one of my favorite unconventional exercises, as no one is gripping kettlebells like this, it’s frowned upon, it’s not normal, it’s not how kettlebell training works!
+Well, that’s exactly how I like it, going against the grain, doing things unconventionally.

 Kettlebell Noob Squat

 You should really try this one out, if you get the grip right, understand why you want to employ this grip and squat like this, you’ll open up a whole new world for yourself.
 I’ve written enough about this one, so no need to repeat, follow the above links to puzzle together all the info you need on this one.
 Or add and ask me on facebook.

 This awesome press was used by Joe Daniels during his prep for bodybuilding comps, this press is also covered in our book Master The Kettlebell Press.
 Joe is another one of those freaks who just picks up and presses a 48kg kettlebell or more like it’s nothing, I’m still struggling with 32kg!
 I always like to blame that on my height, but maybe I’m just a pussy.

 This press is performed with an open hand horn grip (crushing), crush grip or goblet grip (crushing), it’s named half crush grip as the press is only half and not a full overhead lock-out, and you’ll be crushing the bell to not only hold the bell but also to add the pectorals to the muscle groups worked.

 This lady is another kettlebell success story of perseverance and determination, being world champion kettlebell lifting is something most can only dream off, and Valerie has achieved it.
 Following is the exercise Valerie was kind enough to share with us, she made this video especially for this article so make sure you check it out.